oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * `oc2/cmd/device/zulu`

 **Non-normative Publishing Examples**

+Under typical circumstances, the publishing of OpenC2 commands is either a 1:_n_ situation (one Producer commanding multiple Consumers) or a 1:1 situation (one Producer commands a specific Consumer).
+The publishing of responses represents the reverse situation, where responses published by numerous Consumers are all directed to a single Producer.

 A notional OpenC2 Producer wishing to command all Consumers that implement actuator profile `iota` would publish the